 My dear husband ran a Go Fund Me so I could take the time I needed to heal from the surgeries, additional health complications, and mental illness as well as to pay for the costs health insurance does not cover.
 Publicly asking for financial support for months was humiliating, but we needed the help and are so grateful for everyone who contributed and passed along their love and prayers.
 Eight months after the initial diagnosis, I had the mastectomy and removal of four lymph nodes.

 For me cancer wasn’t about facing death.
 It is a continuous journey of holistic healing, acceptance, and love for who I am.
 I treat the root causes of dis-ease in my body by changing my entire life—nutrition, activities, relationships, career, and mindset.
 I advocate for my needs and honor my boundaries.
 I take a stand for health equity and healing ourselves so we can heal the sickness in our society.
 I found myself and I reclaim my power, my voice, and my relationship with the Earth.
 For the entire journey, I am deeply grateful, especially for how EmpowR is a creation of so much of the learning I was blessed to experience as a result of being sick, combined with my own personal journey to be who I am meant to be in this rapidly changing world.

 Read more about Rae’s experience with a DCIS (ductal carcinoma in situ) breast cancer diagnosis in this blog post with Maggie’s Bright Side (and click here to learn more about the Maggie Card–discounts for people with cancer in Vermont).

-Learn more about working with Rae with EmpowR healing navigation (includes Maggie Card discount) and intuitive arts sessions.
+Learn more about working with Rae with EmpowR healing sessions (includes Maggie Card discount).